People Are Determined To Hear What We Have To Say About Their "Am I The Jerk" Stories

 5. AITJ For Wanting My Partner To Have Matching Plates?

 “I have been with Mia and she’s my world.
 Mia has OCD and likes to eat off matching plates and cutlery.
 She finds patterns too distracting and it upsets her.

 My sister hosts Thanksgiving and has a bunch of different theme plates.
 None that match well.
 I told her I want bring Mia but I was wondering if she could use different plates or even paper plates of one color.

-My sister’s personality trait is to be that quirky vintage thrift girl and her husband is kind of a hipster douche.
+My sister’s personality trait is to be that quirky vintage thrift girl and her husband is kind of a hipster d****e.
 I told them how to make my SO feel welcome in the family and that having paper plates isn’t that big of a deal cheap white plates.

 The argument was heated and it got to Christmas and my mom who hosts Christmas said she’s not giving up her Christmas plates either.
+It came down I know my SO’s anxieties and OCD would be triggered in this noisy chaos that our holidays are.

+I told my mom and sister that I would spend Thanksgiving and Christmas with my SO and both said that was best.
 I was upset by their response to not making her feel welcome.
 I didn’t think asking for paper plates was that big of a deal and I know many people that do that on the holidays.”

 Another User Comments:

-It’s reasonable for you to ask if Mia’s mental illness can be accommodated and reasonable for your sister to decline to change holiday traditions that are meaningful to her and others in your family.
 There may be ways around this (maybe Mia’s therapist could help her get ready for the event and the expectation that only the set she brings will be matching), but you won’t find them by insisting that your family’s traditions are ‘no big deal’ or need to be tossed out to welcome your new girl.”
 ElegantAnt

 Another User Comments:

+“YTJ.
 She and you are responsible for her mental health issues.
 Your extended family is not.
 It would be one thing if they intentionally tried to trick her somehow to provoke her, but they didn’t do that.

 Your sister has a design motif for her home and it is her house as it is for your mom when she does Christmas.

 You are fine in asking, but it would not be likely that they would agree, and asking these ladies to give up their china for paper plates is a huge deal.
+China is used maybe 1-2 times a year and the women who are into this really get invested.

 You were way out of line and your SO needs to get some directive counseling so she can handle this situation as it will come up again and again.
 Again both of you are responsible for her mental health.

 Your job as a partner is to help her be the best she can be and losing it over China is not being the best she can be.” riverfan2

 Another User Comments: